Getting Started

 When to seek medical care from Dr, Urgent Care, and ER Emergency Room.

-We advise ENTERING SSRIs and SNRIs "All Psychotropic Drugs" onto your formal medical records allergy alert, intake forms, and update your pharmacy, as seen here:
+We advise the patients to instate their right to prescription drug / medication allergy alerts.
+This method works surprizingly well, it's easy free, and fast.
+By simply entering "All Psychotropic Drugs" onto your formal medical records allergy alert, intake forms, and update your pharmacy, as seen here: 10 Step Method

 Unfortunately, a long going cover up of facts, risks by mainstream medical machine, requires some awareness and preparation to increase success and decrease risks of harm and losing one's freedom, rights, and life, due to the ill advise of the unaware, or those with different agendas than safety and well being.